syedfa/apptentive-documentation/using_apptentive/android/integration.md

 There are two ways of doing this: *Inheritance* and *Delegation*.
 Inheritance is the easiest method, while delegation is provided if you can't or don't want to inherit from our Activities.

-Integrate ALL of the Activities in your app with [ApptentiveActivity](http://www.apptentive.com/docs/android/api/index.html?com/apptentive/android/sdk/ApptentiveActivity.html).
-You can mix and match, but make sure they all integrate in one of the following two ways.
+Integrate ALL of the Activities in your app with Apptentive in one of the following two ways.
+You can mix and match, but make sure they all integrate Apptentive.

 1. **Inheritance**